Quantitative Analyst

 • Investors use duration adjustment to hedge against interest rate risk in their portfolios.

-Q9.
-How to calculate VaR for Bonds
+Q. How do you calculate VaR for Bonds?

 Ans.